TheBestTvarynka/tbt/content/posts/tauri-error-handling/index.md

 _**Disclaimer**_: I have experience using `Tauri` only with `Leptos` and other Rust-based frontend frameworks.
 Error handling approaches may be different when using JS-based frontend frameworks.

-# Let's handle it
+# Let's handle the error

 I set up a simple project (basically it is a `cargo create-tauri-app` with minimal changes) to demonstrate the approach and the progress: [github/TheBestTvarynka/trash-code/tauri-error-handling](https://github.com/TheBestTvarynka/trash-code/tree/feat/tauri-error-handling/tauri-error-handling).
-This article consists of continuous steps of problem-solving.
-I left a corresponding commit link for each step in this article.
+I left a corresponding commit link for each section in this article.
 So, you can follow this process and even reproduce it with me.

 So, what do we have?
 We have one simple command: